xpn-arcos/xpn/README.md

 * *Licence*:  [GNU GENERAL PUBLIC LICENSE Version 3](https://github.com/dcamarmas/xpn/blob/master/COPYING)</br>
 * *Authors*:  Felix Garcia Carballeira, Luis Miguel Sanchez Garcia, Borja Bergua Guerra, Alejandro Calderon Mateos, Diego Camarmas Alonso, David Garcia Fernandez

-## 1. To deploy XPN...
+## 1. To deploy Ad-Hoc XPN...

   The Expand Parallel File System (a.k.a.
 XPN) can be installed on a cluster with local storage per-node (HDD, SSD or RAM Drive) and a shared home directory.

-  There are only two pre-requisites that XPN needs:
+  There are only two pre-requisites that current Ad-Hoc XPN needs:
   1. The typical C development tools: gcc, make, and autotools
   2. An MPI implementation installed: MPICH 4.x